 \end{asparaenum}

-The higher the AUC, the better the learner does at achieving higher quality for the same cost/number of questions.
-Due to the diminishing-return shape of learning curves, the average quality lift is usually in a $0-16\%$ range.
+Higher AUCs indicate that the learner achieves a higher quality for the same cost/number of questions.
+Due to the diminishing-return of learning curves, the average quality improvement is usually in a $0$--$16\verb=

 AUCLOG favors algorithms that improve the metric of interest early on (e.g., with few examples).
-Due to the logarithm, the improvement of this measure is typically in a $0-6\%$ range.
+Due to the logarithm, the improvement of this measure is typically in the $0$--$6\verb=

-The cost reduction captured by the average horizontal distance between two curves indicates the average cost or number of questions that would be saved by one curve compared to the other, on average.
-We compute this measure by taking an average over all the quality values that are achievable by both curves.
-In some cases, when the two curves do not have a range in common and interpolation is not reasonable, this number is undefined.
-The number of questions saved by a competent active learner should be larger than $1\times$ (potentially $100\times$ or more), while a value $<1$ indicates a performance worse than a random baseline.
+To compute question savings, we average over all the quality levels that are achievable by both AL and baseline curves.
+For competent active learners, this measure should (greatly) exceed $1$, as a ratio $<1$ indicates a performance worse than that of the random baseline.